 Now cut your dosage of Zantac so that you are taking ¾ a pill daily.
 After 2-4 symptom free weeks.
 Repeat step #6 but alternate to ½ a pill and ¾ a pill every other day.
 Once you get to where you can take only half a pill each day I would go back to reducing your Prilosec.
 Keep taking the ½ Zantac a day until you have fully quit Prilosec, and then you can finish cutting out the Zantac

 Hooray, you’re Prilosec free!
-Now celebrate with a cigar, some coffee, chocolate, alcohol,, and tomato juice…..kidding.
+Now celebrate with a cigar, some coffee, chocolate, alcohol, habanero peppers and tomato juice…..kidding.

 What to expect after Quitting Prilosec.

-I was prescribed Prilosec and late Ranitidine after a vocal injury from performing music on stage.
+I was prescribed Prilosec and later Ranitidine after a vocal injury from performing music on stage.
 I lost my voice for a few days and had severe throat pain.
 When I explained the situation to my doctor I was first prescribed Keflex, an antibiotic used to treat Strep Throat.
-When they didn’t work I was referred to a GI doctor who told me that my symptoms were most like Acid Reflux related.
+When that didn’t work I was referred to a GI doctor who told me that my symptoms were most likely Acid Reflux related.

 This sounded suspect to me.
 My injury occurred immediately after a day of doing multiple performances, and I actually felt a sudden weird feeling in my throat after singing a particularly strenuous refrain.